MinaProtocol/mina/rfcs/0029-smart-contracts.md

 * Smart contracts will be much more human-readable.
   - Program style is less data-oriented and more logic-oriented.
-* All of the drawbacks of WASM for constraints and witnesses, except those specific to WASM.
+* All of the benefits of WASM for constraints and witnesses, except those specific to WASM.
 * Transaction sender does not need to perform an expensive computation (proving).